VITA-Group/SymbolicPCC/README.md

 ## Citation

-If you find our code implementation helpful for your own resarch or work, please cite our paper.
+If you find our code implementation helpful for your own research or work, please cite our paper.

 ```bibtex
 @inproceedings{